sodiq-sulaimon/Customers_Request_Prediction/README.md

 ### Receipts_Count_Prediction

 **Task:**
-This project aims to help in the prediction of approximate number of receipts (think tickets/requests) to be expected in a given period.
+This project aims to help in the prediction of approximate number of receipts (think tickets/requests) to be expected in a specified period.

 **My Approach:**